To get your FREE quote, click HERE to fill out a contact form

 There are many different methods, techniques and reasons for pruning.
 Our pruning techniques include Crown Lifting, Crown Reduction, Crown Thinning, and Tree Pollarding.
 Sometimes, this involves removing healthy wood, such as in formative pruning, which helps guide the tree’s future growth and structure.
 For example, we may remove a competing leader in a young tree, thin the crown to encourage new growth and improve air circulation or reduce the tree's height to decrease shading or reduce the risk of wind damage.

-Why is Professional Dead Wooding the Best Option?
+Why Choose Our Professional Dead Wooding Service?

 Prioritise Safety & Reduce Risks: